How to buy Tribune Resources (TBR) shares

 Tribune Resources overview

-Tribune Resources Limited, together with its subsidiaries, explores for and develops mineral properties in Australia.
+Tribune Resources Limited, together with its subsidiaries, engages in the development, exploration, and production mineral properties in Australia.
 The company explores for gold and silver deposits.
 It holds 36.75% interest in the East Kundana joint venture and 24.5% interest in the West Kundana joint venture located in Western Australia; 50% interest in the Seven Mile Hill project situated in Western Australia; 100% interest in the Japa concession located in Ghana, West Africa; and 40% interest in Diwalwal Gold Project situated in Mindanao, Philippines.
 The company was incorporated in 1988 and is based in South Perth, Australia.

 Frequently asked questions